Global Affirm Integration Guide

 The script (as shown below) must be included in the section on every page of your site.

-The following URLs can be used for the AFJS script:
+You can use the following URLs for the AFJS script:

 Sandbox: https://cdn1-sandbox.affirm.com/js/v2/affirm.js